ffuf/ffuf/README.md

     	Seconds of delay between requests, or a range of random delay.
 For example "0.1" or "0.1-2.0" -r	Follow redirects
-  -s	Do not print additional information (silent mode) -sf
+  -s	Do not print additional information (silent mode) -sa
+    	Stop on all error cases.
+Implies -sf and -se
+  -se
+    	Stop on spurious errors
+  -sf
     	Stop when > 90% of responses return 403 Forbidden
   -t int